 The key similarity between a baler and a compactor: they both reduce the volume of the materials thru a compressing process

 When you Need a Baler – Recyclable Materials

 A baler is used to compress and bundle (or bale) recyclable materials such as cardboard, paper, plastics, metal, etc. The materials are made into dense and consistently shaped bales for easy storage and transport.
 Eventually the bales of recyclable materials are brought to a recycling company for resale and reuse.

 In contrast, a compactor is used to reduce and compress large volumes of trash into a contained area before the waste hauling company picks it up and delivers it to the landfill.
 Compactors can reduce the overall number of trash pickups because compacted trash takes up less space!

 Now you Decide – Compactor or Baler?

 With an understanding of both balers and compactors, you can start to determine which piece of equipment is right for your business needs.
-Harmony Enterprises, Inc. is a specialized manufacturer of a wide range of compactors and balers.
+Harmony Enterprises, Inc. is a specialized manufacturer of a wide range of wasate handling and reycling equipment.
 Our compactors include indoor packers, outdoor compactors, SmartPack compactors, and tire compactors.
 Our balers includes vertical balers, horizontal balers, and automatic balers.
 For a closer look at our full line of balers and compactors, check out our Product Selection Guide.